 This amendment specifies protocols, procedures and managed objects that support the isolation of congested data flows within data center environments.
-This is achieved by enabling systems to individually identify flows creating congestion, adjust transmission selection for packets of those flows, and signal to neighbors.
+This is achieved by enabling systems to individually identify flows creating congestion, adjust transmission selection for frames of those flows, and signal to neighbors.
 This mechanism reduces head-of-line blocking for uncongested flows sharing a traffic class in lossless networks.
 Congestion Isolation is intended to be used with higher layer protocols that utilize end-to-end congestion control in order to reduce packet loss and latency.
 This amendment also addresses errors and omissions in the description of existing functionality.

 There is significant customer interest and market opportunity for large scale, low-latency, lossless Ethernet data centers to support high-performance computing and distributed storage applications.
 Congestion is the primary cause of loss and delay.
 These environments currently use higher layer end-to-end congestion control coupled with priority-based flow control at Layer 2 to avoid performance degradation from packet loss due to congestion.
 As the Ethernet data center network scales in size, speed and number of concurrent flows, the current environment creates head-of-line blocking for flows sharing the same traffic class.
 Isolating flows that cause congestion reduces latency for flows not causing congestion and improves the scale and performance of the Ethernet data center network.
 This amendment will support the identification and isolation of the higher layer protocol flows that are creating congestion.
 The amendment will interoperate with existing congestion management.
 Use of a consolidated Ethernet data center network will realize operational and equipment cost benefits..